LeonAquitaine/as-stagefx/README.md

 Most shaders feature seamless integration with **[Listeningway](https://github.com/gposingway/Listeningway)** for audio reactivity.

-### Latest Updates (April 30, 2025)
+### Latest Updates (May 3, 2025)
+- Implemented Multi-Instance Effects Pattern, allowing some shaders to support multiple independent effect instances
+- Added AS_LFX_CandleFlame shader with support for up to 4 independent, customizable flame instances
+- Fixed Listeningway integration guard syntax in AS_Utils.1.fxh
 - Added standardized rotation controls to VUMeter and BoomSticker shaders
 - Fixed aspect ratio handling in VUMeter shader for proper display on all screen ratios
-- Fixed BloomQuality parameter in SparkleBloom shader
-- Code optimization and cleanup across multiple shaders

 ---